gklyne/DMO_Experiment/CIDOC_CRM_PROV.md

     ex:Guitar_2
         [ a prov:Activity ; prov:used ex:Spruce ] .

 In this example, what we are actually saying (according to the semantics of PROV and RDF) is that both of `ex:Guitar_1` and `ex:Guitar_2` were made using the *same piece* of Spruce.
-This problem can be avoided by intrudicing an RDF blank node to represent the piece of spruce, and using the term ex:Spruce to denote the generic material rather than a specific entity:
+This problem can be avoided by introducing an RDF blank node to represent the piece of spruce, and using the term `ex:Spruce` to denote the generic material rather than a specific entity:

     ex:Guitar prov:wasGeneratedBy
       [ a prov:Activity ;